zyedidia/micro/runtime/help/colors.md

 Here is a list of the colorscheme groups that you can use:

-* default (color of the background and foreground for unhighlighted text)
+* default (Color of the background and foreground for unstyled text)
 * comment
 * identifier
 * constant